hash2430/korean_text_normalizer/readme.md

 # Interface
 + The user only needs to call korean.normalize(text) method.
 # Calling order of normalizers
 + Once the korean.normalize(text) is called, each normalizers for specific patterns takes part in order.
 The order of normalizers are very important.
-If the order is messed up, there is no guratnee this works as expected. trim
+If the order is messed up, there is no guratee this works as expected.
++ trim()
 + normalize_unit()
 + normalize_number()
 + normalize_english()